Nesvilab/philosopher/docs/Abacus.md

 _What exactly do I need to do before running Abacus ?_

 You need to work on each individual experiment workspace before running Abacus.
 Each folder containing individual experimental data must be converted to a Workspace and must have its data analyzed by the filter command.

+_I don't have a combined pepXML file, how do I get one?_

+You need to execute iProphet using all interact.pep.xml files from each individual folder you are analyzing.

 _I don't have a combined protXML file, how do I get one?_